Previous Post: The Buddhist Baroque of Colombo’s Gangaramaya Vihara

 Sri Lanka’s National Museum is located at the south end of Viharamahadevi Park not far from Galle Road and the Fort and Pettah districts.
 As the repository of many of the moveable artifacts from the area where the country’s pre-modern history was played out ( the so-called “Cultural Triangle”), it houses some impressive examples of Sri Lanka’s cultural legacy.

-The collection is housed in a Neoclassical-style building which goes back to British times, having been built in the early 1870’s and opening its doors in 1877.
-From a humble initial collection its holdings now number over 100,000 artifacts.
+The collection is housed in a Neoclassical-style building that goes back to British times, having been built in the early 1870s and opening its doors in 1877.
+From a humble initial collection, its holdings now number over 100,000 artifacts.
 None is more dramatic than the very first one you see as you approach the entrance lobby.

 An unadorned seated Buddha carved out of limestone awaits – exuding both serenity and strength.
 Created in the Anuradhapura area around 1300 years ago, it survived the collapse of that great Sinhalese capital.
 The elongated ears, the curly hair, the bump on the top of the head (the ushnisha), the hands in the classic meditation mudra (position) – but no attempt by the artists at creating the folded monastic robes that other Buddha figures sometimes are provided with.